 Capital Scholar Honors students contact the CAP office at (217)-206-7246 or (800)-252-8533 or by email at firstname.lastname@example.org.

 All other first-year students contact the Office of Advising Services, Information and Support (OASIS) and ask to speak with an advisor.
 Contact OASIS by e-mail email@example.com or phone (217) 206-7471.

-Students can take English and Math Placement Testing before their KickStart session by going to one of our remote sites, or if you live near Springfield, to our Testing Services office.
+In is strongly encouraged that students take English and Math Placement Testing before their KickStart session by going to one of our remote sites, or if you live near Springfield, to our Testing Services office.
 There is a small fee to test at the remote sites (but not at UIS).
 Save your receipt from the remote testing site payment and bring it with you to your KickStart session.
-You can turn it in to the Advising staff who will generate a reimbursement for you.
+You can turn it in to the OASIS Advising staff who will generate a reimbursement for you.

 Foreign Language Placement depends on your major or program of study or TOEFL, ACT/SAT scores.
 Email Maxie Sanchez firstname.lastname@example.org for questions about Foreign Language Placement and to schedule your Foreign Language Placement test for the morning on the first day of your KickStart session 9 – 11:30 a.m.